Let’s be honest.

 If all other inspections are inconclusive, then a suspension inspection is warranted.

-They’ll inspect the tie rod, bushings, and other connecting components for damage.
+The mechanic will inspect the tie rod end, bushings, and other connecting suspension components for damage.
 They’ll do this on both the front and rear suspension.
-They’ll also check the steering fluid level and look for possible leaks on the driveshaft, boots, and CV joints.

 The final possibility for car vibrations is a faulty driveshaft or bent axle.